The UNE College of Arts and Sciences Internship Office maintains the following professional memberships:

 National Association of Colleges and Employers: “An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths, and give employers the opportunity to guide and evaluate talent.”

 The College of Arts and Sciences Internship Office strongly encourages on-campus internships.
-If you are a student with eligibility for federal work study, your internship may be paid with work-study money.
 On-campus internships must meet all of the above internship definitions and best practices, and must provide a rigorous real world, professional experience that should include opportunities for networking, experiencing a non-academic work environment, and other factors as appropriate.

 If you are working in an on-campus research position situated primarily in a campus laboratory with a faculty member, your position will generally be considered student research, not an internship.
 As such, if you seek credit for research work you should consider a research or independent study course instead of an internship course.

 In order for an on-campus position to qualify as an internship, the position should encompass all of the following criteria:

 - Incorporate a reasonable amount of work/learning off-campus in a professional setting, such as field research data collection, work at an external facility with unfamiliar professionals, substantial attendance at meetings and events attended by diverse non-teaching professionals.